 Six Months On

 I’d like to say the post wedding blues disappeared as time moved on, but that was wishful thinking.
 The cruellest thing my mind did was compare it to literally every single wedding I witnessed.
 Whether it was looking at pictures on Facebook or weddings I actually attended, that bitch in my brain would remind me that the bride looked better than I did and that this wedding was so much better than mine.
 I would berate myself for any detail I liked that I didn’t have at my wedding, and I’d look at the bride’s dress and think maybe I should have gone for that sort of style instead.
 It got to the point where if I knew someone was getting married I dreaded looking at their photos or going to the wedding reception because I knew my mind was just going to torture me.
+Here’s the kicker – over 6 years on, and I STILL dread seeing other people’s wedding photos because they remind me that I probably didn’t look as good as the bride did.

 I feel pathetic saying that I would often burst into tears when I saw my friends’ wedding photos on Facebook.
 I felt as though I was the ugliest bride that lived and that I was stupid for even thinking I looked good on the day.
 At the same time, I also felt like the biggest bitch in the world because I couldn’t just be happy for my friends.
 I feel guilty admitting that even now.

 I’d like to say this post wedding depression has left me, but there are unfortunately occasions where it creeps back in.
-I feel pathetic for saying that, because it’s been four years now.
+I feel pathetic for saying that, because it’s been six years now.
 Like girl, get a fucking grip.
 However, to sit here and tell you that I’ve made my peace with it and I’m okay now would be a total lie.
 For the most part, I can look through my wedding photos and feel happy.
 I feel as though I was pretty and there are some of them that I genuinely love.
 However, if I look at one of them in the wrong state of mind, that doubt will creep back in and it takes a long time to shift it.

 I still make comparisons against other people’s weddings, and I still look at other brides’ wedding photos and hate myself for not picking a dress like theirs.
-While I haven’t made peace with the post wedding blues, in most cases, I’ve made peace with the fact I know why I’m doing it.
-I feel as though my OCD plays a huge part in – let’s face it – shitting on my wedding.
+While I haven’t made peace with the post wedding blues, in most cases, I’ve made peace with the fact I know why I’m experiencing it.
+I feel as though my OCD plays a huge part in – let’s be honest – shitting on my wedding.
 One of my worst traits is nitpicking when it comes to anything involving myself.
 Currently with my rational head on, I know that it’s all in my head.
 I know that I could have been wearing the most beautiful dress in the world, and had my hair and make-up done by a stylist to the stars, and I still would have drawn the conclusion that I looked like shit.
 It’s one of the most cruel traits of the anxious brain.

 However, what I’ve learned from this is that it’s normal to feel down after your wedding.
 And it’s okay.
 This event has taken up so much time and energy, and all of a sudden, it’s over.
 It’s okay to be sad about that.
 Planning the day took up pretty much every one of my days off for a good year, and suddenly having nothing to do felt really strange.
 Almost empty.